Habano78/TaJMahal/README.md

 TaJMahal Restaurant App (SwiftUI & MVVM)

-Insert a screenshot of the app in action here!
+Screenshot of the app in action here!

 Table of Contents

 Introduction

 Features